 The lesson is that whatever business you are in, listen to what matters most to customers and target your marketing messages at these ‘needs’.

-Many small businesses rely on social media for the bulk of their advertising, while filling their websites with words they hope customers will be searching for.
-The reality is that the companies that run the social and search platforms are in it to make money, so relying on their algorithms to give you free marketing may leave you short on visibility.
+Many small business owners rely on social media posts for the bulk of their advertising, while filling their websites with words they hope customers will be searching for.
+The reality is that the companies that run the social media platforms and search sites are in it to make money, so relying on their algorithms to give you free marketing may leave you short on visibility.

-It’s worth investing time in ensuring the content you publish – such as posts, blogs, images, videos and articles – is interesting, relevant, topical and shareable.
-But you could also consider investing in paid advertising on social media, which can be very accurately targeted, and buying key words from search engines.
+With social media marketing, it's worth investing time in ensuring the content you publish – such as blog posts, images, videos and articles – is interesting, relevant, topical and shareable.
+But you could also consider investing in paid marketing campaigns on social media, which can be very accurately targeted, and buying key words from search engines.
 Outbidding competitors is a sure way to get near the top of the search engine results pages.

-You’ll find information about how to do this on the websites of all the platforms, many of which offer analytical services so you can track what’s working and what isn’t.
+You'll find information about how to optimise your online marketing on the websites of all the social media platforms, many of which offer analytical services, so you can track what's working and what isn't.

 Customers like to know exactly what they can expect from a brand, so consistency of messaging is important.
 Whatever mediums you use for your marketing, make sure each exposure opportunity builds on the last, so that core messages are repeated and emphasised.

-It can take neuroplasticity – the ability of the brain structure to change in response to experiences – to alter engrained buying behaviour, and repetition and consistency in advertising plays an important role in achieving this.
+It can take neuroplasticity – the ability of the brain structure to change in response to experiences – to alter engrained buying behaviour.
+Repetition and consistency of messaging in advertising play an important role in achieving these mindset changes.

 It generally takes far less effort and expense to retain a customer than to acquire a new one.
 Providing customers with exceptional service will help keep them loyal, as will Customer Relationship Marketing.
 CRM can take the form of:

-The better your relationships with your customers, the more likely you are to receive glowing testimonials you can share in your marketing materials.
+The better your relationships with your customers, the more likely you are to receive glowing testimonials you can share in your marketing materials and online posts.